apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 The collection of end-to-end browser tests based on Puppeteer continue to grow to cover more use cases and scenarios.
 At the moment, total number of jobs stands at approximately `330` distinct scenarios.
 The overall test coverage of the CAS codebase is approximately `94%`.

+### OpenID Connect Claim Definitions

+Attribute definitions that specifically apply to the release of attributes as part of OpenID Connect responses can be decorated using the [attribute definition store](../authentication/OIDC-Attribute-Definitions.html).

 ### Removed Modules